Maggie K. Martin

 Presentations

-Martin, Maggie.
+Masculinity and Voter Bias: Candidate Preferences as Shaped by Traditional Gender Identity.
+Paper presented at the annual meeting of the Midwest Political Science Association, Chicago, IL.
 2025.
-Masculinity and Voter Bias: Candidate Preferences Shaped by Traditional Gender Identity.
-Paper to be presented at the Midwest Political Science Association Conference in Chicago, IL.

-Copyright © 2025 Maggie K. Martin - All Rights Reserved.
+Copyright © 2026 Maggie K. Martin - All Rights Reserved.

 Powered by